Mumbai City FC: 2019–20 season

-After announcing the departure of club captain Lucian Goian to Chennaiyin before the 2019–20 season, Mumbai brought in Mato Grgic, Serge Kevyn, Amine Chermiti, Diego Carlos, and Mohamed Larbi, with the first game of the 2019–20 season resulting in a 1–0 win over Kerala Blasters.
+After announcing the departure of club captain Lucian Goian, Mumbai brought in Mato Grgic, Sèrge Kevyn, Amine Chermiti, Diego Carlos, and Mohamed Larbi, with the first game of the 2019–20 season resulting in a 1–0 win over Kerala Blasters.
 On 28 November 2019, City Football Group, a subsidiary of Abu Dhabi United Group, acquired a major stake in Mumbai City FC.
-This was the first time a top European club had acquired a majority stake in a club in India.
+This was the first time European club had acquired a majority stake in an Indian club.
 There were ups and downs for Jorge Costa's team, but injuries to the mainstays of the team hampered Mumbai City FC's good run.
 In the end, they fell short of the final playoff spot by just three points by losing to Chennaiyin FC.

-Looking back at the records, the Islanders had registered a record statistic as they had 12 players on the scoresheet who scored the team's 25 goals.
-Costa's Mumbai City was known for being defensively strong and lethal on the counter-attack.
-It became the first team to do a league double over Bengaluru FC in ISL history and did not lose to them in the two years Costa was at the helm.
+The Islanders had a record 12 different playing scoring the team's 25 goals.
+They also became the first team to do a league double over Bengaluru FC in ISL history.
 After finishing fifth, and with the City Football Group ownership coming into full effect, Jorge Costa's reign at the club ended.